benplumley/Notes/Semester 2/Systems Architecture II.md

 In filesystem A, the filename /usr/local/bin/prog refers to the prog on A. If we mounty filesystem B at the mount point /usr/local however, this hides the part of the hierarchy below.  /usr/local/bin/prog now refers to the prog on B. When the file lookup gets to the mount point at /usr/local, it switches filesystem and continues looking from the root of B. The benefit of this is that we can have many partitions presented as a single unified filespace, with a single unified namespace for files.
 Partition B could be on a seperate disk, or a USB key, or a read-only medium like a CD, but to the programmer it's just one big filesystem.
 This unified namespace is completely different from Windows, where each partition has a prefix like C: or D:.

-B will still have it's own inode table, so there can't be hard links between the two partitions, as inode numbers always refer to the inode table in the current partition we are examining.
+B will still have its own inode table, so there can't be hard links between the two partitions, as inode numbers always refer to the inode table in the current partition we are examining.
 B may even have a completely different kind of filesystem which doesn't use inodes, or could be on a seperate machine if this was a mount of a network disk.
 Also, in Unix the thing behind the filesystem interface might not even be data files on a disk, it could be a HTTP filesystem where files are web pages for example.

 On the flip side to this, there are mechanisms for gluing several disks together to make them appear as a single partition, which can be useful for making huge filesystems out of small disks, or for reliability through redundancy (RAID).